 The installation of UL or FM approved smoke detectors alarms shall be required in any new building or structure, either residential or commercial, within the city limits.
 The smoke detectors shall be installed with electrical power with battery backup and interconnected directly together so that if one detector activates, all detectors will sound an audible alarm throughout the structure.
 All smoke detectors shall be installed at a minimum of every nine hundred square feet and approved by the Fire Marshal's Office.
 All such smoke detectors installed shall be maintained in working order by the owner, occupant, or other person charged with the responsibility for the management, care, or maintenance of the occupancy and/or building.
-All such smoke alarms so installed shall be maintained in working order by the owner, occupant or other person charged with responsibility for the management, care and maintenance of such building or structure.
+All such smoke alarms so installed shall be maintained in working order by the owner, occupant, care and maintenance of such building or structure.